MicrosoftDocs/power-automate-docs/articles/process-mining-pbi-workspace.md

 ---
 title: Customize a report with your own Power BI workspace
-description: Learn how to use your own custom Power BI workspace and leverage a higher capacity to analyze processes with process mining in Power Automate.
+description: Learn how to use your own custom Power BI workspace and leverage a higher capacity to analyze processes with process mining.
 author: donums
 contributors:
   - donums
   - v-aangie
 ms.subservice: process-advisor
 ms.topic: conceptual
-ms.date: 11/28/2022
+ms.date: 03/31/2023
 ms.author: derahonuorah
 ms.reviewer: angieandrews
 search.app: